The Future of Interaction

 By providing selectable options throughout the episode, viewers had the opportunity to “pick their own path” and decide how they wanted the story to play out.
 Offering a myriad of potential paths and alternate endings, the episode was wildly popular and encouraged friends and families to spend well over its hour-long runtime clicking their way through various plot options.

-Whether you’re a fan of this style or not, Netflix has already decided to invest in similar interactive story-telling content going forward, so expect this to be a video trend of the future.
+Whether you’re a fan of this style or not, Netflix has already decided to invest in similar interactive story-telling content going forward

 The Big Picture: Critical Elements of Interactive Media